 The UND Presidential Portfolio 2010 is a portable “gallery in a box” containing 13 matted prints from UND visiting artists.

 Displays Native American objects from the Merry Claymore Ketterling Collection.

 Chester Fritz Library

-In addition to the East Asia Room, a new gallery was opened in 2011.
+In addition to the East Asia Room, new gallery spaces were opened in 2011.